b00tc4mp/isdi-bootcamp-202405/staff/nerina-castillo/project/doc/README.md

 - List venues
 - List promoters
 - List labels
-- Add comment in a post
+- Add comments in a post
 - Delete own comment in a post
 - Toggle like post
 - Open chat